We live today in an increasingly global community, one characterized by rapid, overlapping,

-The Program draws on courses from Anthropology, Art, Business, Economics, English,
+The IGS Program draws on courses from Art History, Business, Economics, English, Environmental

-Foreign Languages, Health, History, Music, Political Science, Physics, Sociology,
+Studies, Languages and Cultures, Health, History, Music, Political Science, and Physics.

-and Religion.
-Within the Program, faculty from these disciplines and departments teach
+Within the IGS Program, faculty from these disciplines and departments teach courses

 The program also participates in the Technos International Week through which we send two freshman or sophomore students to Japan cost free for two